Kai13a/Kai13a/README.md

 ### Hi there 👋

-Hello, I'm Kyle, currently a 4th year student studying Computer Science
+Hello, I'm Kyle,

-I'm a Computer Science student aiming to become a Mobile App Developer or a Full Stack Developer in the Future
+I'm a Computer Science graduate aiming to become a Mobile App Developer or a Full Stack Developer in the Future